HectorPulido/pequeroku/README.md

 ## ✨ Features

-* 🐳 **Container Management**: Instantly start, stop, and restart Docker containers with a click!
+* 🐳 **Container Management**: Instantly start, stop, and restart QEMU VM with a click!
 * 💻 **Interactive Shell**: Type commands and see real-time logs—just like magic!
 (AND 100% COMPATIBLE WITH CLOUDFLARE TUNNELS)
 * 🎉 **Live coding enviroment**: You can access your files, upload, edit and run without the console
 * 👥 **User management** Powered by django there is a powerfull user management admin